isomerpages/ura-lkywcp/index.md

     - infobar:
         title:
         subtitle:
-        description: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i> – Dr Cheong Koon Hean
+        description: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i> <br>– Dr Cheong Koon Hean
         button:
         url:
     - infopic:
         title: A global community of excellence
         subtitle:
-        description: Over a decade and six cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages.
-The six Laureates and 18 Special Mentions showcase transformative stories.
-These six Laureate cities highlight reinvention, progress-preservation balance, violence-to-innovation transformation, improved governance, and environmental stewardship for the highest quality of life.
+        description: Over a decade and six cycles, the Prize has seen participation from diverse cities at various developmental stages.
+The Prize's six Laureates and 18 Special Mentions form a unique gathering of cities that showcase transformative stories.
-        button: Read the case study
+        button: Find out more
-        url: /resources/case-studies/antwerp-scheldt-quays/
+        url: /laureate/laureates
         image: /images/features/2023/droogdokkenpark.jpg/
         alt: Antwerp Droogdokkenpark
     - infopic: